aseem191/Quoridor-React/README.md

 My recreation of the board game Quoridor made using React/Redux and MongoDB, with a strategy-uncovering twist!
-Visit https://reactquoridor.now.sh/ to use the app!

 This repository contains my React project code. server.js contains my backend REST API that communicates with an mLab MongoDB database.